Fantabulous Felixstowe Museum is open!

-Our evening talks (held in conjunction with the Felixstowe Family History Society) continued through the earlier part of the year via Zoom.
-From September onwards, we’ll return to our normal venue, Broadway House in Orwell Rd, Felixstowe, meeting on the second Wednesday of the month.
+Our evening talks (held in conjunction with the Felixstowe Family History Society) have now returned to our normal venue, Broadway House in Orwell Rd, Felixstowe, meeting on the second Wednesday of the month.
+Be sure to check the details below as some of these may be offered by Zoom.
 All welcome.
-Find details of these great talks below.

 7:30 pm EVENING TALKS PROGRAMME @ Broadway House